lambdaclass/concrete/research/stdlib/allocation-budgets.md

 ### What makes this tractable

-- Capability infrastructure is parametric — adding new capability names is trivial
-- `capsContain` in Shared.lean already handles arbitrary capability checking
-- Post-monomorphization, all calls are direct — no dynamic dispatch complicates analysis
+- Existing capability and allocation reports already identify allocation authority and intrinsic sites
+- Post-monomorphization, direct calls and the conservative target sets of explicit indirect calls are enumerable
 - Intrinsic.lean already maps every allocation operation to `Alloc`

 ### What makes byte-level budgets hard